 Born and raised in the borough of Camden, north London, Panik started painting graffiti in 1999, influenced and propelled by the DIY attitude and energy of the many subcultures that, like his graffiti, swirled around London’s streets at the time.
-Teaming up with the late, great, Jan ‘Aset’ Francis he learned his trade in the North-West London graffiti crew ATG, who dominated the scene during this era.
+Teaming up with the late, Jan ‘Aset’ Francis and others he learned his trade in the North-West London graffiti crew ATG, who dominated the scene during this era.
 By the mid 00’s Panik had acquired the title of the ‘Rooftop King’ from his prolific rooftop-based output, carving out his own lane, which he’s travelled in ever since.

 Although briefly attending Central St. Martins as a student, Panik didn’t gel with the formulaic approach to learning art, and set about his own path.
 In 2005, he pursued a self-taught journey of creating large-scale murals, character-based pieces and studio work, introducing his trademark faces, which to this day, he uses as a scaffolding to build pieces that explore social issues and the day-to-day complexities of modern life.
 He’s since exhibited in London, Paris, Amsterdam and New York, and has been commissioned by the likes of Nike, Adidas and Moncler, all the while continually painting on the streets of almost every corner of the planet.
 In 2017 after being invited by Banksy’s Walled Off hotel, this landed Panik in Palestine where alongside Jan Francis, they painted the infamous 100ft ‘Stand Taller Than Walls’ piece along the dividing wall with Israel.